 Some people have leather couches.
 Some have fabric couches.
 Some people don’t even like couches, but prefer lounge chairs or recliners.
 The point here is that we all have our preferences.
 And the thing is—pets aren’t that different.
 They have preferences over things in their lives too.

 One of the things they have preferences over is the toys they enjoy playing with.
 Some pets like plush toys.
 Some pets like hard durable chew toys.
 Knowing what toys are safe for your pet AND knowing your pet’s preferences is key to success in finding the perfect toy for your pet.

-Rubber toys: Rubber toys are a popular chew toy.
+Rubber toys are a popular kind of chew toy.
 Strong durable rubber gives the dog an opportunity to chew on something appropriate.
 Rubber toys also come in a variety of shapes, sizes, and colors.

 Many rubber toys have treat dispensers in them, have the ability to be filled with a soft filling (i.e. peanut butter), or are just rubber alone.
-Premier carries several rubber toys which can be played with alone, with the treat meters, or filled with a soft filling.
-Some of these include our Squirrel Dude and Twist n Treat.
+We offer several rubber toys which can be played with alone, with the treat meters, or filled with a soft filling.

 The great part about most of these toys is that there are lots of ways to get out the food.
 Some pets manipulate the toys by pushing it with their nose or paws, while others pick them up in their mouth and throw them.

 Regardless of which method they choose, it makes the pet work for their food!

 Nylon toys are among the most durable toys.
 They are made of a hard nylon and dogs often enjoy chewing on them.

 Some nylon toys also come with treats for the dogs to chew off.
 These toys give your dog the opportunity to chew on something appropriate.